Advanced Compass Setup¶

 This article provides advanced guidance for how to setup the system compass(es) and advanced compass related features.

-Users who have only internal compasses or an external compass using the UBlox GPS + Compass Module (recommended) and have mounted it in the default orientation can usually perform a simple “Onboard Calibration” as described in Compass Calibration).
+Users who have only internal compasses or an external compass using a UBlox GPS + compass combination,such as UBlox GPS + Compass Module, and have mounted it in the default orientation can usually perform a simple “Onboard Calibration” as described in Compass Calibration).

 Accurately setting up the compass is critical because it is the primary source of heading information.
 Without an accurate heading the vehicle will not move in the correct direction in autopilot modes (i.e. AUTO, LOITER, PosHold, RTL, etc).
 This can lead to circling (aka “toiletbowling”) or fly-aways.